-The president (Václav Klaus since 2003) is elected by parliament every five years.
+The president is elected by parliament every five years.
+The current president, Miloš Zeman, assumed office on 8 March 2013.
+His term will end on 8 March 2023.
 He can nominate judges, dismiss the parliament in certain situations, and veto laws.
-The president also appoints the prime minister (Petr Nečas, appointed in June 2010), as well as other cabinet members at the PM’s suggestion.
+The president also appoints the prime minister and other cabinet members at the PM’s suggestion.
 Only those political parties that have gained at least 5% of votes through elections are represented in the Chamber of Deputies, while the Senate mandates are attained by majority vote.
 In March of 2009, the current Czech government collapsed under a vote of no confidence.
 After the May 2010 elections, the current parliamentary parties are: Civic Democratic Party (ODS), Czech Social Democratic Party (ČSSD), TOP 09 and Public Affairs (Věci veřejné).

 The Czech Republic is a member of NATO, the EU, the International Monetary Fund (IMF), Interpol, the Organization for Cooperation and Security in Europe (OSCE), the Organization for Economic Cooperation and Development (OECD), and the United Nations.

 The Czech parliament occupies a Neoclassical palace that served as the provincial Diet in the nineteenth century.
-A later building housed the National Assembly of the First Republic in 1918, the Czech National Council after federalisation in 1968, and, since 1993, has been home to the Chamber of Deputies, the more important lower house of the Czech parliament.
+A later building housed the National Assembly of the First Republic in 1918, the Czech National Council after federalisation in 1968.
+Since 1993, it has been home to the Chamber of Deputies, the more important lower house of the Czech parliament.